eda-ricercatore/gulyas-scripts/notes/python.md

 	- The **\_\_call\_\_()** method calls the class itself, using **self** as the first argument
 + Context manager \cite[Chapter 4, pp. 166]{Alchin2010}
+	- Use objects as context managers with the **with** statement, such that they can set things up (preprocessing), do some processing within the context, and clean up after the processing (or post-processing)
+		\cite[Chapter 4, pp. 166]{Alchin2010}.
+	- Examples of contexts include:
+		* file handling \cite[Chapter 4, pp. 166]{Alchin2010}

 Chapter 5-6,8.